 - If you’re driving in the remote parts of the Highlands you’ll find garages can be few and far between.
 Make sure you top up regularly.
 I always try to find a petrol station before my levels get to 1/4 of a tank.

-- It’s illegal to hold a phone while driving so get yourself one of these air-vent mounted phone holders.
+- It’s illegal to hold a phone while driving so get yourself a dash-mounted phone holder (see below).
+They’re ultra-handy when using your phone as a sat-nav.

-- We’ve also got a near-as-damn-it zero level of alcohol consumption to drive legally.
-Don’t even risk it.
+- We’ve got a near-zero alcohol limit when driving.
+Don’t risk it, even if you think you’re in the middle of nowhere.
 If you’ve had a drink, get someone else to take the wheel – unless they’ve had a drink too of course.

-They’re convenient too, with stations right in the middle of most towns and cities and regular services that run several times per day between the main tourist hotspots.
+They’re convenient too, with stations right in the middle of most towns and cities and regular services that run several times a day between the main tourist hotspots.

 While the ticket costs can be on the pricey side (a 2 1/2 hour train ride from Edinburgh to Aberdeen costs £90 first class) you’ll frequently find cheaper prices by booking in advance on sites like The Trainline which feature booking prices up to 43% cheaper than buying the same ticket at the station.